Lesson 1: Searching for Meaning Beneath the Surface of the Poem

 - Grades 6-8, Grades 9-12

-- Cross-Cultural Understanding, Environment, Health, Language Arts & Literature, Social Studies & Geography
+- Cross-Cultural Understanding, Environment, Foreign Language, Language Arts & Literature, Social Studies & Geography

 Students will examine the poem and compare perspectives of the author and the subjects of his poem.